aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/set-character-set/_index.md

 A: Absolutely.
 Aspose.HTML supports many encodings (UTF‑8, Windows‑1252, etc.).
 Just replace `"ISO-8859-1"` with your desired value in `setCharSet`.

 **Q: Is it possible to convert other formats besides PDF?**
 A: Yes.
-Aspose.HTML can convert HTML to XPS, DOCX, PNG, JPEG, and more by swapping `PdfSaveOptions` with the appropriate save options class.
+Aspose.HTML can convert HTML to XPS, DOCX, PNG, JPEG, and more by swapping `PdfSaveOptions` with the appropriate save‑options class.

 **Q: Do I need to handle resource cleanup manually?**
 A: While Java’s garbage collector helps, you should explicitly call `dispose()` on `Configuration` and `HTMLDocument` to release native resources promptly.